 Conflict and Peace Initiative

-Funded by the International Institute Enterprise Fund, the Conflict and Peace Initiative (CPI) is building a cross-disciplinary approach to peace and conflict studies that engages, challenges, and inspires new audiences.
+Funded by the International Institute Enterprise Fund, the Conflict and Peace Initiative (CPI) is dedicated to advancing a deeper understanding of the root causes, dynamics, and consequences of conflict and peace.
 Learn more.

 Islamic Peace Studies Initiative